 Best of all, the money from these tours goes towards conservation and education about snakes in Bali.
 BRR catches snakes in homes almost every day in Bali and releases them back into the wild, and many of these snakes would probably be killed without their help.

 If you’d rather see captive snakes in Bali, one of the best places to go is the Bali Reptile Park in Gianyar (near Ubud), which has many kinds of vipers, boas, cobras, and pythons in glass aquariums.

-You can see all of the dangerous Bali snake species at the reptile park, along with some other species from Indonesia, Southeast Asia, and the rest of the world.
+Behind the safety of glass, you can see all of the dangerous Bali snake species at the reptile park, along with some other species from Indonesia, Southeast Asia, and the rest of the world.

 Is There A Bali Snake Temple?